Monamoxie/form-validation-rules-for-laravel/README.md

 uuid

 The field under validation must be a valid RFC 4122 (version 1, 3, 4, or 5) universally unique identifier (UUID).

+Conditionally Adding Rules
+Validating When Present

+In some situations, you may wish to run validation checks against a field only if that field is present in the input array.
+To quickly accomplish this, add the sometimes rule to your rule list:

+$v = Validator::make($data, [
+    'email' => 'sometimes|required|email',
+]);

+In the example above, the email field will only be validated if it is present in the $data array.

+    If you are attempting to validate a field that should always be present but may be empty, check out this note on optional fields

+Complex Conditional Validation

+Sometimes you may wish to add validation rules based on more complex conditional logic.
+For example, you may wish to require a given field only if another field has a greater value than 100.
+Or, you may need two fields to have a given value only when another field is present.
+Adding these validation rules doesn't have to be a pain.
+First, create a Validator instance with your static rules that never change:

+$v = Validator::make($data, [
+    'email' => 'required|email',
+    'games' => 'required|numeric',
+]);

+Let's assume our web application is for game collectors.
+If a game collector registers with our application and they own more than 100 games, we want them to explain why they own so many games.
+For example, perhaps they run a game resale shop, or maybe they just enjoy collecting.
+To conditionally add this requirement, we can use the sometimes method on the Validator instance.

+$v->sometimes('reason', 'required|max:500', function ($input) {
+    return $input->games >= 100;
+});

+The first argument passed to the sometimes method is the name of the field we are conditionally validating.
+The second argument is the rules we want to add.
+If the Closure passed as the third argument returns true, the rules will be added.
+This method makes it a breeze to build complex conditional validations.
+You may even add conditional validations for several fields at once:

+$v->sometimes(['reason', 'cost'], 'required', function ($input) {
+    return $input->games >= 100;
+});

+    The $input parameter passed to your Closure will be an instance of Illuminate\Support\Fluent and may be used to access your input and files.

+Validating Arrays

+Validating array based form input fields doesn't have to be a pain.
+You may use "dot notation" to validate attributes within an array.
+For example, if the incoming HTTP request contains a photos[profile] field, you may validate it like so:

+$validator = Validator::make($request->all(), [
+    'photos.profile' => 'required|image',
+]);

+You may also validate each element of an array.
+For example, to validate that each e-mail in a given array input field is unique, you may do the following:

+$validator = Validator::make($request->all(), [
+    'person.*.email' => 'email|unique:users',
+    'person.*.first_name' => 'required_with:person.*.last_name',
+]);

+Likewise, you may use the * character when specifying your validation messages in your language files, making it a breeze to use a single validation message for array based fields:

+'custom' => [
+    'person.*.email' => [
+        'unique' => 'Each person must have a unique e-mail address', ]
+],

+Custom Validation Rules

+Using Rule Objects

+Laravel provides a variety of helpful validation rules; however, you may wish to specify some of your own.
+One method of registering custom validation rules is using rule objects.
+To generate a new rule object, you may use the make:rule Artisan command.
+Let's use this command to generate a rule that verifies a string is uppercase.
+Laravel will place the new rule in the app/Rules directory:

+php artisan make:rule Uppercase

+Once the rule has been created, we are ready to define its behavior.
+A rule object contains two methods: passes and message.
+The passes method receives the attribute value and name, and should return true or false depending on whether the attribute value is valid or not.
+The message method should return the validation error message that should be used when validation fails:

+<?php

+namespace App\Rules;

+use Illuminate\Contracts\Validation\Rule;

+class Uppercase implements Rule
+{
+    /**
+     * Determine if the validation rule passes.
+     *
+     * @param  string  $attribute
+     * @param  mixed  $value
+     * @return bool
+     */
+    public function passes($attribute, $value)
+    {
+        return strtoupper($value) === $value;
+    }

+    /**
+     * Get the validation error message.
+     *
+     * @return string
+     */
+    public function message()
+    {
+        return 'The :attribute must be uppercase.';
+    }
+}

+You may call the trans helper from your message method if you would like to return an error message from your translation files:

+/**
+ * Get the validation error message.
+ *
+ * @return string
+ */
+public function message()
+{
+    return trans('validation.uppercase');
+}

+Once the rule has been defined, you may attach it to a validator by passing an instance of the rule object with your other validation rules:

+use App\Rules\Uppercase;

+$request->validate([
+    'name' => ['required', 'string', new Uppercase], ]);

+Using Closures

+If you only need the functionality of a custom rule once throughout your application, you may use a Closure instead of a rule object.
+The Closure receives the attribute's name, the attribute's value, and a $fail callback that should be called if validation fails:

+$validator = Validator::make($request->all(), [
+    'title' => [
+        'required',
+        'max:255',
+        function ($attribute, $value, $fail) {
+            if ($value === 'foo') {
+                $fail($attribute.' is invalid.');
+            }
+        },
+    ],
+]);

+Using Extensions

+Another method of registering custom validation rules is using the extend method on the Validator facade.
+Let's use this method within a service provider to register a custom validation rule:

+<?php

+namespace App\Providers;

+use Illuminate\Support\ServiceProvider;
+use Illuminate\Support\Facades\Validator;

+class AppServiceProvider extends ServiceProvider
+{
+    /**
+     * Register any application services.
+     *
+     * @return void
+     */
+    public function register()
+    {
+        //
+    }

+    /**
+     * Bootstrap any application services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
+        Validator::extend('foo', function ($attribute, $value, $parameters, $validator) {
+            return $value == 'foo';
+        });
+    }
+}

+The custom validator Closure receives four arguments: the name of the $attribute being validated, the $value of the attribute, an array of $parameters passed to the rule, and the Validator instance.

+You may also pass a class and method to the extend method instead of a Closure:

+Validator::extend('foo', 'FooValidator@validate');

+Defining The Error Message

+You will also need to define an error message for your custom rule.
+You can do so either using an inline custom message array or by adding an entry in the validation language file.
+This message should be placed in the first level of the array, not within the custom array, which is only for attribute-specific error messages:

+"foo" => "Your input was invalid!",

+"accepted" => "The :attribute must be accepted.",

+// The rest of the validation error messages...

+When creating a custom validation rule, you may sometimes need to define custom placeholder replacements for error messages.
+You may do so by creating a custom Validator as described above then making a call to the replacer method on the Validator facade.
+You may do this within the boot method of a service provider:

+/**
+ * Bootstrap any application services.
+ *
+ * @return void
+ */
+public function boot()
+{
+    Validator::extend(...);

+    Validator::replacer('foo', function ($message, $attribute, $rule, $parameters) {
+        return str_replace(...);
+    });
+}

+Implicit Extensions

+By default, when an attribute being validated is not present or contains an empty string, normal validation rules, including custom extensions, are not run.
+For example, the unique rule will not be run against an empty string:

+$rules = ['name' => 'unique:users,name'];

+$input = ['name' => ''];

+Validator::make($input, $rules)->passes(); // true

+For a rule to run even when an attribute is empty, the rule must imply that the attribute is required.
+To create such an "implicit" extension, use the Validator::extendImplicit() method:

+Validator::extendImplicit('foo', function ($attribute, $value, $parameters, $validator) {
+    return $value == 'foo';
+});

+    An "implicit" extension only implies that the attribute is required.
+Whether it actually invalidates a missing or empty attribute is up to you.

+Implicit Rule Objects

+If you would like a rule object to run when an attribute is empty, you should implement the Illuminate\Contracts\Validation\ImplicitRule interface.
+This interface serves as a "marker interface" for the validator; therefore, it does not contain any methods you need to implement.